j0ma/cs140-sentiment-analysis-project/README.md

 This repository contains our code and data for the CS140 group project on sentiment analysis.

-In `./data/comments_for_annotators` you will find 5 `jsonl` files, each corresponding to a 2020 presidential candidate.
+In `./data/comments_for_annotators/<number>` you will find 5 `jsonl` files, each corresponding to a 2020 presidential candidate.

-Each file contains 200 comments, randomly sampled from the YouTube data set collected earlier in the semester.
+Each file contains `<number>` comments, randomly sampled from the YouTube data set collected earlier in the semester.
+Note that potential values for `<number>` are 100, 200, and 500.

 Your mission, should you choose to accept it, is as follows: